qooxdoo/qooxdoo/docs/communication/jsonrpc.md

 Promises 1-3 will resolve with the individual results (or errors) and reject with jsonrpc errors for this specific call.
 Promise 4 will resolve with the jsonrpc data for all requests or reject with any transport-related error.
-This means you need to handle errors for both the individual request and for `send()`.
+This means you need to handle errors for both the individual requests and for `send()`.

 ### Notifications